kevgleeson78/Gesture-Based-UI-Project/README.md

 #### Adding Values to the cards
-Teh card stack script controlls the values of each card.
+The card stack script controls the values of each card.
 The full list of cards are held in an array.
-THe cards are ordered from (ace, 2, 3 ... , King).
+The cards are ordered from (ace, 2, 3 ... , King).

 Therefore a mod 13 operator can be used to get each card within the array.
 The first card from each suit is ignored as they are aces.

 We will deal with giving the value to an ace further down this function.

-First off the cards between 2 and 9 are givne there face values.
+First off the cards between 2 and 9 are given there face values.

 Then the Jack, Queen and King are given a value of ten.